MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/operators/array-expression/$slice.md

 ---
-  title: $slice (Array Expression) usage on Azure Cosmos DB for MongoDB vCore
+  title: $slice (array expression) usage on Azure Cosmos DB for MongoDB vCore
   titleSuffix: Azure Cosmos DB for MongoDB vCore
   description: The $slice operator returns a subset of an array from any element onwards in the array.
   author: avijitgupta